jerolimov/java-hardener/README.md

 You can run the hardening mechanism over your compiled class-files (with a small bytecode to bytecode compiler) or integrate it as `ClassLoader` which modifies your code on-the-fly when it was loaded.

+## Academic-project disclaimer (or „this is fun only“)

+> Since this is a academic project it's focusud on the possibility of
+> byte-code manipulation instead of creating a commercial-prooven software.
+> If you start programming and have to many NullPointerExceptions you may be
+> intressting in this.
+But the best way to fix such issues is understanding
+> the general problem and improve your code. :-D

+Btw: If your opinion this is useful in some situations ... mail me ... :-)

 ## Getting started

-### Prepare your IDE with Maven
+### Download the dependencies

-Dependencies and the IDE configuration files are not part of the git repository.
-To download them use the maven plugin of your IDE or one of these commands:
+Dependencies and configuration files for your IDE are not part of the git repository.
+To download them use the maven plugin of your IDE or one of these commands.

-Use your IDE maven-plugins to import the projects or configure your project with one of these maven 2+ (tested with maven 3.1) commands:
+If your eclipse has no maven plugin you can generate the configuration files also with maven itself:

 	mvn eclipse:clean eclipse:eclipse -DdownloadSources
-	mvn idea:clean idea:eclipse

-Supported maven 2+ (tested with maven 3) commands:
+To compile or package the project from the commandline:

 	mvn compile   # download the dependencies and compile the sources mvn package   # compiles, test and package the java-hardener sources

-See `pom.xml` for required dependencies (only asm is needed at runtime).
+See `pom.xml` for the dependency list/tree (only asm is needed at runtime).

 ### Testing it